littlezaide/BurntcoatHead/test.md

 - 1885 Battle of Batoche
 - Métis community of Batoche
-- Métis river lot land use pattern vs. Dominion of Canada grid
+- Métis river lot land use pattern (linear) vs. Dominion of Canada grid
 - national significance of this place to the history of Canada.
 - considered by many to be the homeland of the Métis — holds a very strong emotional connection to most Métis in Canada